reoxey/blockchain/README.md

 # blockchain
-BlockChain simple implementaion in GoLang & MongoDB
+BlockChain simple implementaion in Go & MongoDB

 ## Parts covered
 - Add new Block in mongo db